stuart-payne/taskList/README.md

 # Getting it running

-This project uses prisma which needs few steps to got running.
+This project uses prisma which needs a few steps to get running.
 You will need docker desktop to use the mysql container.

 First off ensure that packages are installed with `npm i`